Bennyoak/django-csp-nonce/README.md

 DCN is a Content-Security-Policy nonce injection support system for Django and CSP.

 It provides for on-the-fly nonce creation and deployment.
 Once installed, DCN will generate a unique nonce
-for each request (one for `scritp-src` and a seperate one for `style-src` directives) append the nonce to the
+for each request (one for `script-src` and a separate one for `style-src` directives) append the nonce to the
 CSP header, then make the nonce(s) accessible to the templates via the Django Context Processors.

 DCN stays out of the way of [Django-CSP](http://django-csp.readthedocs.io/en/latest/) and can operate